FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 <a name="glossary:billing-account"><b>Billing Account</b></a>

 A container for resources and/or services that are billed together in an invoice.
-A billing account may have sub-accounts, all of whose costs are consolidated and invoiced to the billing account.
+A billing account may have sub accounts, all of whose costs are consolidated and invoiced to the billing account.

 <a name="glossary:billing-currency"><b>Billing Currency</b></a>